AndreLimZK/I3E_ASG1/README.md

 Recovering Damage: Sound Effect by freesound_community from Pixabay Coin sounds: Sound Effect by chieuk from Pixabay
-Door sounds: Sound Effect by freesound_community from Pixabay
+Door sounds: Sound Effect by freesound_community from Pixabay Collect sounds: Sound Effect by freesound_community from Pixabay